pierky/arouteserver/docs/LIVETESTS.rst

 To debug custom scenarios some utilities are provided:

-- the ``REUSE_INSTANCES`` environment variable can be set when executing nose to avoid Docker instances to be torn down at the end of a run.
+- the ``REUSE_INSTANCES`` environment variable can be set when executing pytest to avoid Docker instances to be torn down at the end of a run.
   When this environment variable is set, BGP speaker instances are started only the first time tests are executed, then are left up and running to allow debugging.
 When tests are executed again, the BGP speakers' configuration is rebuilt and reloaded. **Be careful**: this mode can be used only when running tests of the same scenario, otherwise Bad Things (tm) may happen.

   Example:

   .. code:: bash

-        REUSE_INSTANCES=1 nosetests -vs tests/live_tests/scenarios/global/test_bird4.py
+        REUSE_INSTANCES=1 pytest -vs tests/live_tests/scenarios/global/test_bird4.py

 - once the BGP speaker instances are up (using the ``REUSE_INSTANCES`` environment variable seen above), they can be queried using standard Docker commands: